re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 End-Node - To conserve power, the MESH Modules are powered off when not used.
 When ready to transmit data, the moduels are powered on, and data is transmitted to the desired Gateway.

 Relay-Node - Due to the Modules having their own processor, the Relayer's do not require an Arduino to run.
-After an intila configuration, these modules simply need an antenna and battery to receive and forward data.
-THe main issue is the large power drawn when idle.
+After an initial configuration, these modules simply need an antenna and battery to receive and forward data.
+The main issue is the large power drawn when idle.
 (However, the Relayer's do are not limited in weight and/or size, so a larger batter and solar panels may be employed)

 Gateway - acts just like a Relay-Node, only it will determine that it's own ID is the target ID and process the message accordingly